Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details)

 In this section we apply our results to determine the order of some minimal quadrangulations.

-Hartsfield and Ringel \cite{HRori,HRnon} gave lower bounds on the order of a minimal quadrangulation for a given surface, and showed that the quadrangular embeddings of complete graphs and generalized octahedra $O_{2k}$, $k \ge 4$, that they constructed were minimal.
-Lawrencenko \cite{SL} showed that certain orientable quadrangular embeddings of a graph $\double{G}$, which exist as described in Subsection \ref{ss:graphical}, are minimal.
-The following lemma implies the minimality results both of Hartsfield and Ringel and of Lawrencenko.
+Hartsfield and Ringel \cite{HRori,HRnon} showed that an $n$-vertex simple quadrangulation of $\Si$ must satisfy $n(n-5) \ge -4\ec(\Si)$.
+They used this to investigate minimal quadrangulations of surfaces of small genus, and to show that quadrangular embeddings of complete graphs and generalized octahedra $O_{2k}=K_k[\overline{K_2}]$, $k \ge 4$ are minimal.
+Lawrencenko \cite{L13} showed that certain orientable quadrangular embeddings of a graph $\double{G}$, as described in Subsection \ref{ss:graphical}, are minimal.
+The following lemma implies the minimality results of \cite{HRori, HRnon, L13}.

-\begin{lemma} Suppose $L$ is obtained by deleting at most $n-4$ edges from the complete graph $K_n$, $n \ge 5$.
+\begin{lemma} Suppose that $L$ is obtained by deleting at most $n-4$ edges from the complete graph $K_n$, $n \ge 5$.
 Then any quadrangular embedding of $L$ is minimal. \end{lemma}

 \begin{proof} Let $f(x) = x(x-5)/2$.
 Suppose that $x \ge 5$.
 If $2\frac12 \le x' \le x-1$, then because $f$ is increasing on $[2\frac12,\infty)$ we have $f(x)-f(x') \ge f(x)-f(x-1) = x-3$.
 If $1 \le x' \le 2\frac12$, then because $2\frac12 \le 5-x' \le x-1$ we have $f(x)-f(x') = f(x)-f(5-x') \ge x-3$.
 Thus, $f(x)-f(x') \ge x-3$ whenever $1 \le x' \le x-1$.
 If $n$ is a nonnegative integer then $f(n) = \binom{n}{2} - 2n$.